irungudennisnganga/Car-dealers/README.md

 - **React.js:** The frontend of the website is built using React.js.
 - **React Router:** allows for navigation between different pages.
 - **Fetch API:** The Fetch API is used to make HTTP requests to the server to fetch and send data.
-- **Node.js:** The backend of the website is used by Node.js.
-- **Express.js:** Express.js is used as the web application framework for Node.js to handle HTTP requests and responses.
-- **MongoDB:** MongoDB is used as the database to store car and user information.
 - **CSS:** Used for the styling

 ## Getting Started